 Otherwise, at best we will accurately recite the scriptures, the letter of the law, all the while undermining them with our behavior and demonstrating that we do not really understand or believe what we preach.
 The first approach is incarnational, the second is hypocritical, and name of God is blasphemed among the gentiles because of hypocrisy, as it says in Romans 2.
 Yes, God’s word will still accomplish what he intended (Philippians 1:18, Daniel 4:3); our hypocrisy won’t stop the plans of God, but we will not have had a positive role in his work (2 Timothy 2:21).

-Our specifically Western Christian traditions are worth learning about and preserving even more carefully than most of us have been doing lately.
-As Douglas Wilson put it, learning about and respecting your own cultural heritage and traditions is a form of honoring your father and mother.
-And besides all that, we can’t escape our own heritage even if we try; it thoroughly informs who we are and our current understanding of revelation and the world.
+Our specifically Western Christian traditions are worth understanding even more thoroughly than most of us put in the effort to do.
+As Douglas Wilson put it, learning about and respecting your own cultural heritage and traditions is one form of honoring your father and mother.
+And besides all that, we can’t escape our own native cultural context even if we try; it thoroughly informs who we are and our current understanding of revelation and the world.
 That’s part of what it means to be human and finite, existing in time and space.

 We can, however, be more consciously aware of our tradition in an attempt to keep undue dogmatism and bias in check; in an attempt not to go beyond the word of God and teach as doctrine the commands of men, and to remind us to be more quick to hear others out on why they think or live the way they do.
 This lesson is a valuable take-away from post-modernism.

-At first this may all sound very strange or even heretical to Christian ears because we are so used to hearing that the Truth is objective and absolute – not up for debate, not a matter of opinion.
-But that’s only half the picture.
-Think about it – it is the incarnate Christ who called himself the “way, the truth and the life”.
-And with just a little more thought or Bible study we can find many verses that affirm the subjective element of our relationship to Truth.
+At first this may all sound very strange to Protestat ears because we are so used to hearing that the Truth is objective and absolute – not up for debate, not a matter of opinion and we as Christians posses it in the word of God.
+But it is a bit more complicated than that.
 1 Corinthians 8:2-4 for example says, “If anyone imagines that he knows something, he does not yet know as he ought to know.
 But if anyone loves God, he is known by God.”
 And that’s in reference to people who think they “know” “absolute truths” with regard to food sacrificed to idols, which is pertinent to our situation in ways I can’t delve into here.

-It’s interesting to note that when Christians frame the argument with the Absolute nature of truth pitted against personal and relative truths, insisting on the former over against the later they fall into Christ-denying heresy as often as the radical leftist relativists who insist on the the latter kind of truth without acknowledging the former.
-Many Christians and conservatives are alarmed by these ideas, even though there are popular Christian phrases like “personal relationship with Jesus” and “personal Savior” that include or imply the same things.
-Sometimes it’s a matter of putting 2 and 2 together.
+It’s interesting to note that when Christians claim to be the guardians of Absolute Truth and completely denigrate personal and relative truths they risk fall into Christ-denying heresy as often as the radical leftist relativists who insist on the the latter kind of truth without acknowledging the former.
+Many Christians and conservatives are alarmed by these ideas, even though there are popular Christian phrases like “personal relationship with Jesus” and “personal Savior” that imply related concepts.

-If you are a professing Christian who subscribes to orthodox theology, do you meditate on the mysteries of the paradoxes of the Incarnation and Trinity and what they mean for us today?
-This what tends to happen when I consciously seek application for the paradoxes of the Christian godhead to life: walls I thought were secure begin to become pourous, and new paths and connections appear where there didn’t seem to be anything before.
+If you are a professing Christian who subscribes to orthodox theology, I encourage you to do meditate on the mysteries of the paradoxes of Incarnation and Trinity and why they matter for our lives today.
+This what tends to happen when I consciously seek application for the paradoxes of the Christian godhead to life: new paths and connections appear where there didn’t seem to be anything before.
 That’s what happened when Christ broke down the wall between Jew and gentile to make in himself one new man, thus making peace.
 That’s the power the gospel has.
 (Ephesians 2:14, Galatians 3:28)

 I hope I have been begun to illustrate ways it can be helpful for Christians in this time to learn or re-examine foundations of traditional Christian faith and find new applications to life- for example how to apply early Church theology summarized in the early eccumenical creeds- to issues of today’s society.
 The Church Fathers of the first few centuries after Christ painstakingly and prayerfully worked out and hashed out in the first seven ecumenical councils creeds to answer the heresies of their day which can help us answer error now.
-The Church was still united in those days, “One Holy Catholic (universal) and Apostolic Church” and the decisions they came to on the most fundamental matters of the Christian faith are accepted by all orthodox Christians.
+The Church was united for over a thousand years, “One Holy Catholic (universal) and Apostolic Church”.
 Many Christians likely do not even see any purpose in learning these things or would be understandably overwhelmed if they wanted to try.
-This is the state of American Christianty, and yet we lament that America is post-Christian and point the finger at unbelievers.
-We have our work cut out for us.
+Yet we could sure do with a little more unity based on the deepest truths of our religion.

-We can both honor our Christian history and heritage and at the same time acknowledge the fact there is an outcry right now against the abuses and hypocrisies of our Western Christian tradition, and I believe we as the church are called to take that seriously and do what we can to set right the harm that has been done.
+We can both honor our heritage and at the same time acknowledge the there is an outcry right now against the abuses and hypocrisies of our Western Christian tradition, and I believe we as the church are called to take that seriously and do what we can to set right the harm that has been done.